-At the frontlines of democracy, state- and local-level election employees ranging from poll workers to absentee ballot counters to election commission members ensure the integrity of the election process.
-They allow citizens to elect their representatives in a fair and efficient manner.
+At the frontlines of democracy, state- and local-level election employees ranging from poll workers to absentee ballot counters to election commission members ensured the integrity of the election process.
+They allowed citizens to elect their representatives in a fair and efficient manner.

-From attempts by foreign nations to access state voter rolls to illegal voter intimidation to the purging of voter registration rolls, election workers may be the best and last line of defense to protect the integrity of the election process essential to our representative democracy.
+From attempts by foreign nations to access state voter rolls to illegal voter intimidation to the purging of voter registration rolls, election workers were the best and last line of defense to protect the integrity of the election process essential to our representative democracy.

 If you are an election worker who has observed wrongdoing, please contact Government Accountability Project to receive assistance from experienced attorneys in disclosing the truth safely and effectively.

 Each wrongdoing case is unique, requiring an analysis of the facts before a legal strategy is determined.
 While the following information is neither comprehensive nor should be construed as offering legal advice, it offers some basic guidance on available rights before reaching out to experts at Government Accountability Project to further assist you.

 A whistleblower is an individual who discloses information that he or she reasonably believes evidences a violation of law, rule or regulation; gross mismanagement; a gross waste of funds; abuse of authority; or a substantial and specific danger to public health or safety.
 Unfortunately, anti-retaliation protections for election workers vary across states and even localities, requiring a unique analysis for each whistleblower by experienced attorneys.

 Complex Whistleblower Protections

 Election workers, as state and local government employees, are not covered by most federal whistleblower protection laws, but may be protected under state, county and/or municipal-level whistleblower protections laws.
 While various rights and remedies may exist to encourage election workers across the state government system to blow the whistle on serious abuses, the legal landscape is complicated.